truenas/documentation/content/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Setting Up Storage
 TrueNAS SCALE requires at least one storage pool.
-We recommend creating the required pool and then planning the rest of your storage needs before moving on to adding sharing, container applications, virtual machines, or you begin storing data.
+We recommend creating the required pool and then planning the rest of your storage needs before adding sharing, container applications, virtual machines, or data storage.
 When planning your data storage, consider the type of data sharing you want to do, any container applications you might want to deploy, and how you want to organize stored data.

 The storage creation process begins with creating a pool and then adding datasets or zvols as needed.